iree-amd-aie

 --shallow-submodules \

-The above avoids cloning entire repo histories, and skips unused nested submodules.
+The above avoids cloning entire repo histories for submodules, and skips a few, currently, unused, submodules that are nested in IREE.

 cd iree-amd-aie